 The Olympic bridge

-Only steps away from Causeway Bay and Victoria Park, this colorful bridge is a perfect Instagram spot in Hong Kong.
+This colorful bridge, only steps away from Causeway Bay and Victoria Park, is a perfect Instagram spot in Hong Kong.

-I must admit I found it by chance and I still haven’t taken that picture I have in the back of my mind.
-But I’ve passed it by so many times, and I love how colorful it is.
+I must admit I found it by chance, and I still haven’t taken that picture I have in the back of my mind.
+But I’ve passed it by many times and love its color.

 Address: 19, 11 Irving St, Causeway Bay